rikhall1515/youtubewebscrape/README.md

 Possible future:

-    - Add a database.\n
+    - Add a database.

-    - GUI.\n
+    - GUI.

-    - Collection of other metrics.\n
+    - Collection of other metrics.